Bankruptcy Exemptions: Chapter 7

-For anyone thinking of filing bankruptcy, becoming familiar with the protections that are offered by the various different types of bankruptcy exemptions can be very important.
+For anyone thinking of filing for bankruptcy, becoming familiar with the protections that are offered by the different types of bankruptcy exemptions can be very important.
 However, as suggested above, figuring out what laws and exemptions can apply to different types of property can be complicated.
-As a result, for some filers, it may be a good idea to consult with a local bankruptcy attorney who can help them navigate through the process.
+Contact a local bankruptcy attorney to discuss your situation with someone who can help you navigate through the process.

 Contact a qualified bankruptcy attorney to find out your options for navigating the best path forward.